Detachment/Build-vue-hackernews-2.0-from-scratch/tutorials/0-vue.js-vuex-router/README.md

 There are some key points to bulid this project:
 1. How to get data through the offered HackerNews API without installing Firebase package?
 **Answer :** After reading the Firebase ducument, I find the way to use firebase in a project without installing firebase package.
 Codes that with and without installing package can be like following:
-    ```
+    ```javascript
     // without installing firebase package:

     var config = {